- CAMPING and OUTDOOR ETHICS

 - Since joining Scouts BSA, participate in 10 separate troop/patrol activities, at least six of which must be held outdoors.
 Of the outdoor activities, at least three must include overnight camping.
 These activities do not include troop or patrol meetings.
 On campouts, spend the night in a tent that you pitch or other structure that you help erect, such as a lean-to, snow cave, or tepee.

 - Explain the potential impacts of camping, both on the environment and on other outdoor users.
-Explain why the Outdoor Code and Leave No Trace principles are important for protecting the outdoors.
+Explain why the Outdoor Code and Leave No Trace Seven Principles are important for protecting the outdoors.

 The requirements for Cooking merit badge include the following note immediately before requirements 4, 5, & 6.